PX4/PX4-user_guide/en/computer_vision/path_planning_interface.md

 - Point 1 and 2 are not used by the safe landing planner.
 - Point 1 is used by local and global planner.

+### Companion MAVLink Interface

 On the companion side, MAVROS translates the MAVLink message into ROS messages, which are eventually handled by the appropriate planner.
 The planner plans a path to the waypoint/target, and sends it to the vehicle as a stream of `TRAJECTORY_REPRESENTATION_WAYPOINTS` messages that have the setpoint in Point 0.

-The fields for the `TRAJECTORY_REPRESENTATION_WAYPOINTS` message from the companion computer are set as shown:
+The fields for the messages from the companion computer are set as shown:
 - `time_usec`: UNIX Epoch time.
 - `valid_points`: 1
 - Current vehicle information: